-7) Back up at Campbell and Skyline, you can browse a nifty collection of art galleries in charming southwestern buildings– Galleries West‘s Indian art , a couple of strictly Western art galleries, Sanders Galleries and Settlers West, a local favorite, Diana Madaras, and the eclectic Tansey modern gallery.
-Don’t miss the Steinway Gallery–not just the pianos, but paintings, too, which make the pianos look quite homey instead of showroomy.
+7) Back up at Campbell and Skyline, you can browse a nifty collection of art galleries in charming southwestern buildings– Galleries West‘s Indian art , a couple of strictly Western art galleries, Sanders Galleries and Settlers West, and Simon Pianos and Fine Art.

 8 ) Drive on up the mountain on Campbell as far as you can go.
 You’ll see some fine foothills homes and lovely desert.
 Make a u-turn and say, “Wow!”
 You’ll feel like one of those Spanish explorers who came here in the 18th century, discovering God’s country.
 Get there at the right time (about 5:15 in early January) and you can see another Tucson sunset, a symphony of colors in the sky.

 10) After dinner we are drawn to the adobe buildings of Casas Adobes shopping center for dessert and people watching.
+Casas Adobes shopping center lies on the southwest corner of Ina Road and Oracle Road.
 There, in Frost, the real Italian gelato maker arranges each flavor with the artistry of an old master.
 Dark chocolate and a scoop of blueberry; lemon; strawberry champagne.
 Swoon.
 You can sit outside and watch people on the brick sidewalks picking out a restaurant or a fancy frock.

 What?
 The morning of departure is at hand?

-11) Before you hit the road (or the air), you can find a shopping center at Ina and Thornydale that houses branches of TWO establishments that are pure Tucson.
+11) On the way out of town: Before you hit the road (or the air), you can find a shopping center at Ina and Thornydale near the entrance to the I-10 freeway, that houses branches of TWO establishments that are pure Tucson.
 No book lover can leave Tucson without a trip to Bookman’s.
 Here you can browse miles of bookshelves divided by subject, offering used books,including a generous travel literature section.
 You can pick up a stack of used travel magazines, curl up in a chair and… WAIT!
 You are going to miss your plane!